 Director – Finance (MFIN) and Financial Engineering (MFE), School of Business, Hoboken, NJ

 Responsible for enrollment, placement, and academic quality of the school’s fastest growing graduate programs.

 Revamped the Finance curriculum to be relevant and responsive to current industry needs; designed a new Wealth Management concentration and refocused existing courses toward a new program in FinTech.
 Continuously reviewing the MFIN and MFE curricula to ensure that they meet industry needs and comply with AACSB accreditation standards.
 Completed the Assurance of Learning annual process for MFIN.
 Put together faculty curriculum committees; and planning to involve the Finance Advisory Board for guidance.

 Developed and teaching courses in Investment Management (FIN 627) and Derivatives (FIN 628), which emphasize exposure of students to industry portfolio management and options trading practices, alongside theory.
 Received 3.87/4.00 (Fall 2019) and 3.70/4.00 (Spring 2020) course survey teacher evaluation ratings.

 Involved in activities to increase enrollment of qualified students at the MFIN and MFE programs, including hosting webinars, reading applications, calling prospective students and participating in school open houses and other events, as well as reaching out to industry contacts to offer corporate programs at their firms.
-Increased enrollment by 30% for Spring 2020 and held it steady for Fall 2020 amid the coronavirus crisis.
+Increased enrollment by 50% for Fall 2021 after having kept it stable amid the coronavirus crisis.

 Creating a placement platform in collaboration with the Corporate Outreach and Professional Advancement office.
 Already onboarded ~130 US-based campus recruiting teams, and 3 APAC-based ones (target: 200).